-Hockey Hall of Fame (HHOF), in conjunction with its 75/25 Anniversary Celebrations in 2018 and with a view to future growth and sustainability, has established a new endowment fund to be known as the Hockey Hall of Fame Development and Preservation Fund (the “Fund”).
+The Hockey Hall of Fame (HHOF), inspired with a vision for long-term growth and sustainability as the principal initiative of its 75/25 Anniversary Celebrations in 2018, established the Hockey Hall of Fame Development and Presentation Fund (the “Fund”).

-HHOF’s initial 5-year Fund capital goal is to raise $10,000,000 for the purpose of generating a perpetual income stream to support capital investment, outreach programs and institutional legacy projects (in each instance as more specifically defined as “Permitted Purpose(s)” and subject to various restrictions contained in HHOF’s By-law No. 27).
+HHOF’s initial 5-year (2018-2022) Fund capital goal targeted to raise CAD $10-$15M for the purpose of generating a perpetual income stream to support capital investment, outreach programs and institutional legacy projects (in each instance as more specifically defined as “Permitted Purposes” and subject to various restrictions contained in HHOF’s By-law No. 28).

-Continued under the Canada Not-for-profit Corporations Act and designated as a registered charity under the Income Tax Act (Canada), HHOF owns and operates a museum and place of entertainment offering state-of-the-art exhibits, theatrical presentations and educational programming from its leased premises at Brookfield Place, Toronto, Ontario, as well as a co-dependent resource centre and archive facility (named the “D.K.
-(Doc) Seaman Hockey Resource Centre”) located at 400 Kipling Avenue, Toronto, Ontario.
+A registered charity under the Income Tax Act (Canada), HHFM owns and operates a museum and place of entertainment offering state-of-the-art exhibits, theatrical presentations and educational programing from its premises at Brookfield Place, Toronto, and a multi-purpose archive, resource centre and research facility located at 400 Kipling Avenue, Toronto.

-HHOF is celebrated world-wide as the model for innovation and efficiencies in the sport halls of fame and museum field.
-Its location at the corner of Yonge and Front Streets, the primary gateway to downtown Toronto in close proximity to Scotiabank Arena, Rogers Centre and one of North America’s busiest commuter transportation hubs (Union Station), renders unparalleled access and visibility amongst industry peers.
-Now in its second of five terms on a 99-year lease at Brookfield Place (renewed through 2032), HHOF’s growth and development depends to a large degree on private sector sponsorships and contributions.
-Through the generous support of businesses and individuals, HHOF will continue to preserve the rich history of the game of hockey, as well as entertain and educate hockey fans of all ages for generations to come.
+HHOF is celebrated world-wide as the model for innovation and efficiencies in the sports hall of fame and museum field.
+Its location at the corner of Yonge and Front Streets, the primary gateway to downtown Toronto in close proximity to Scotiabank Arena, Rogers Centre and one of North America’s business commuter transportation hubs (Union Station), renders unparalleled access and visibility amongst industry peers.
+Now in its second of five terms on a 99-year lease at Brookfield Place (renewed through December 31, 2032), HHOF’s growth and development is reliant to a large extent on private sector sponsorships and contributions.
+Through the generous support of businesses and individuals, HHOF will continue to preserve the rich history of the great game of hockey, as well as entertain and education hockey fans of all ages for generations to come.